A VIOLATED DREAM: A 360º Documentary

-Our approach on audio was relatively simple, we simply wanted to deliver an authentic sound and preserve originality of its sonic fingerprint of all of the locations we’ve visited, as each place offered something unique and interesting on its own merit, be it unusual and eery soundscapes of former WW1 battlefields in France or fauna rich rainforest in Colombia.
-We didn’t need to search hard – but rather simply follow the story of people.
+Our approach on audio was relatively simple; we simply wanted to deliver an authentic sound and preserve originality of its sonic fingerprint of all of the locations we’ve visited, as each place offered something unique and interesting on its own merit, be it unusual and eerie soundscapes of former WWI battlefields in France or fauna rich rainforest in Colombia.
+We didn’t need to search hard — but rather simply follow the story of people.

-Our method proved to be efficient and effective, travelling light and constantly being on the move meant that the recording kit had to be portable and ready to roll at any point, whilst at the same time being able to record spatial audio which was instrumental for delivering an immersive experience to our audiences.
+Our method proved to be efficient and effective; travelling light and constantly being on the move meant that the recording kit had to be portable and ready to roll at any point, whilst at the same time be able to record spatial audio which was instrumental for delivering an immersive experience to our audiences.

 The audio post-production process was somewhat a continuation of our ethos embraced during the filming process — keeping the story raw and authentic.

-With exception of several scenes where we felt the image alone wasn’t able to reveal all the complex layers of the story or particular twists in a plot, we resorted in more stylistic sound design to disambiguate and the message clearer.
-For example adding archival footage audio, news reports or tonal textures to create tension and suspense.
+With exception of several scenes where we felt the image alone wasn’t able to reveal all the complex layers of the story or particular twists in a plot, we resorted to more stylistic sound design to disambiguate and the message clearer — for example, adding archival footage audio, news reports or tonal textures to create tension and suspense.

-For the final product, we’ve delivered mix in high spatial audio resolution in a 3rd order ambisonics across 16 channels, for a comparison traditional TV or streaming services typically deliver in stereo.
-We are hoping that immersive audio will enable our audience to appreciate the finer details within the rich sonic experience and better connect to the stories of people from the no mans land.
+For the final product, we’ve delivered mix in high spatial audio resolution in 3rd order ambisonics across 16 channels.
+For comparison, traditional TV or streaming services typically deliver in stereo.
+We are hoping that immersive audio will enable our audience to appreciate the finer details within the rich sonic experience and better connect to the stories of people from the no man’s land.